skillcadet/blog/_posts/2024-11-18-Starting-a-cluster.md

 ### More control plane nodes

 Now that we have configured networking, we can begin adding more nodes.
-We would start by adding more control plane nodes by using the `kubeadm join` command that adds control-plane and certificate-key parameters.
-We're not going to be adding additional control plane nodes in the tutorial.
+We would start by adding more control plane nodes by using the `kubeadm join` command that includes control-plane and certificate-key parameters.
+We are not going to be adding additional control plane nodes in this tutorial.

 ## Worker Nodes